HackTacoma/Information/README.md

 Not everyone is going to know how to use Git or Markdown.
 We will need at least one person willing to teach others how to use these tools.

 ####Food :pizza: :cookie: :fries:
 Help feed the team!
-This will be a 24 hour hackathon so any food provided will be huge.
-Can you cook, can you buy coffee :coffee:, anything will help thank you.
+We won't be serving typical premade food like :fries: and :pizza:.
+Fresh food will be cooked on site to create a more open and personal atmosphere, so if you are interested in cooking or serving come on down.
+We appreciate those who help with ingredients as well :smile:.

-####Green Team/ Volunteers :smile:
+####Green Team/ Volunteers :thumbsup:
 If you just want to learn what its like to build an app or join this project we have room for you.
 We will be needing a hand setting up and cleaning too.
 Don't be afraid, who knows you might end up contributing a great idea!

 ##Why Should you Join?